ynput/ayon-documentation/website/docs/addon_usd_artist_houdini_workflow.md

 As such, your USD scene is now already loading back in what you wrote out last time - which is if you were to remove e.g. a light from Solaris graph it would still be there, because it's already being loaded in.
 So, **layer muting** is what you need here.
 You basically ensure that you mute your OWN layer so that you don't include that while you're working.

-::: note Layer Muting is not written to USD files
+:::note Layer Muting is not written to USD files
 The state of muting layers is never written into a USD file - it's a run-time effect only on your composed USD stage.
 As such, you can not e.g. write out the opinion from one layer that another layer must be muted from now on.
 So, [**you can't save layer muting into USD files**](https://www.sidefx.com/forum/topic/86607/#post-374289).
 You can however write new opinions onto the prims or hide/deactivate prims you don't want - which will be opinions that you can write out and then effect downstream departments.
 :::